IT'SUGAR: History

 In 2019, IT'SUGAR opened its largest store at American Dream in East Rutherford, New Jersey.
 The store is three stories tall and has more than 10,000 types of candy, as well as having a candy replica of the Statue of Liberty made from 1.5 million jellybeans.

 In 2020, the company filed for Chapter 11 bankruptcy due to multiple factors including lack of ingredients from its providers and brands featured, low sales, and the COVID-19 pandemic but they shortly emerged.

-In 2022, another location was opened in Chicago on Magnificent Mile which is 2,000 square feet.
-Also, a 2-story, 20,335 square foot building in Times Square, the second largest in the United States, opened in August 2022.
+In 2022, another location was opened on April 7, 2022 on Magnificent Mile in downtown Chicago, Illinois replacing the Disney Store flagship location which is now closed on September 15, 2021 which is 2,000 square feet.
+Also, a 2-story, 20,335 square foot building in Times Square in midtown Manhattan in New York City, New York, the second largest in the United States, opened in August 11, 2022.
 Later the first Canada location was opened, as a "candy department store" in the West Edmonton Mall.

 In 2023, they opened locations in Bellis Fair, The Centre at Salisbury, and another in Miami in 2024.